DavidDowell/Track-Employees/README.md

 ## How It Works

 * Inquirer is installed and used for prompts in the command line.
-* Application starts when the user types "node index.js" into the command line.
+* Application starts when the user types either "node index.js" or "npm start" into the command line.
 * Options show up that the user can choose including: view all departments, view all roles, view all employees, add a role, add an employee, and update.
 * View all deparments brings up a table with the department names and ids.
 * View all rolls provides information on each role including job title, role id, department, and salary for that role.